zuhair1508/MLOps-Pipeline-Prophet-Forecasting/README.md

 - Output: Forecasted prices for each asset in the portfolio for the next time period
 - Training: The model learns from historical data to minimize prediction error

-### 2. Markowitz Portfolio Optimization
+### 2. Markowitz Portfolio Optimisation

-**What is Markowitz Portfolio Optimization?**
+**What is Markowitz Portfolio Optimisation?**

-Markowitz portfolio optimization, also known as Modern Portfolio Theory (MPT), is a mathematical framework for constructing optimal portfolios.
+Markowitz portfolio optimisation, also known as Modern Portfolio Theory (MPT), is a mathematical framework for constructing optimal portfolios.
 Developed by Harry Markowitz in 1952, it balances the trade-off between expected returns and risk.

 **Key Concepts:**